-Total water consumption at this facility (megaliters/year)
+Total water consumption at this facility (megaliters/year) 102.5

-Comparison of total consumption with previous reporting year
+Comparison of total consumption with previous reporting year About the same

 Our Irapuato, MX facility sources from groundwater and discharges via direct discharge and land irrigation in accordance with all applicable permits.
 Both withdrawals and discharge are measured onsite.
 Consumption is estimated based on withdrawals less discharge.
-Overall water and wastewater volumes remained about the same from FY19.
-A number of initiatives were implemented in FY19 that reduced wastewater volumes through improved monitoring and equipment upgrades.
+Overall water and wastewater volumes increased slightly (6-8%) from FY20, though overall consumption increased by less than 2%.
+This site continues to implement water efficiency projects, including a project in 2021 that is expected to save 9 million gallons of water annually through leak detection.
 Thresholds used include: change of <-51%: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.